 On the eve of World War II, a Hungarian student studying in Paris falls in love with a slightly older Hungarian ex-patriot whose past life is shrouded in secrecy.
 As they are caught up in the maelstrom of the World War II, they are forced to return to their homeland as the war comes crashing down on Hungarian Jewry, creating an uncertain future for themselves and their families.

 by Stacy Schiff

-No she wasn’t Jewish — not even a little bit (and Elizabeth Taylor doesn’t count).
-Before there were the Sopranos and the Borgias, there were the Ptolemies.
-Out of this in-bred family of incompetents, psychopaths and murderers emerged a female monarch who was ruthless (survival mechanism) but politically intuitive and savy.
-Cleopatra, Queen of the Nile was a lone female ruler — in a world ruled by men — whose real life story is far more compelling than the Hollywood version.
+Before the Sopranos and the Borgias, there were the Ptolemies.
+Cleopatra, Queen of the Nile, was a lone female ruler in a world ruled by men whose real-life story is far more compelling than the Hollywood version.
 Selected by many national book lists as one of the outstanding works of non-fiction for 2010.

 by Sara Houghteling